 Finally, there are a few other things to consider when developing your CV.
 First of all, don’t go over the top with designs and making the CV look pretty.
 Employers don’t care about fancy fonts or crazy borders, so don’t bother with it.
 In addition to this, less is more, so don’t be afraid of white spaces.
 Secondly, font size should be no smaller than 11 and margins should be at least .7 inches.
 It’s pretty self-explanatory, but any font too small or too large makes it more frustrating for the employer.
 Thirdly, use bullet points!
 They are a great way of maintaining a visual flow to your CV’s layout, alongside drawing attention to key facts.

 So there you have it – some simple tips on how to create a good CV!
-Also, feel free to check out this website as it shows a range of CV examples for a variety of different careers.
+Also, feel free to check out the Career Addict website as it shows a range of CV examples for a variety of different careers.